EAS Airlines Flight 4226: Passengers and crews

-Among the passengers was Nigeria's Sport Minister Ishaya Mark Aku.
-He was on his way to attend the 2002 FIFA World Cup warm-up match between Nigeria and Kenya.
+Flight 4226 was carrying 69 passengers and 8 crew members.
+Among the passengers was Nigeria's Sport Minister Ishaya Mark Aku, on the flight to attend the 2002 FIFA World Cup warm-up match between Nigeria and Kenya.
 Julie Useni and Danjuma Useni, the wife and son of former Minister of Federal Capital Territory Jeremiah Useni, were also onboard.

-The commander of the flight was 49-year-old Captain Peter Abayomi Inneh with a flight hours of more than 14,000 hours, of which 7,000 hours were on the type.
-He joined EAS Airlines in 2000 and had been flying the BAC One-Eleven ever since.
-The co-pilot was 47-year-old First Officer Chris Adewole Adegboye.
-He had accrued a total of more than 8,000 flight hours, of which 3,350 hours were on the type.
+The commander of the flight, 49-year-old Captain Peter Abayomi Inneh, who had joined EAS Airlines in 2000 and had more than 14,000 total flight hours, of which 7,000 were on the BAC One-Eleven.The co-pilot was 47-year-old Chris Adewole Adegboye.
+He had accumulated a total of more than 8,000 flight hours, of which 3,350 hours were on the BAC One-Eleven.
 The flight engineers were Emmanuel Idoko and Muhammad Sarki.